XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 credit_note_id = '00000000-0000-0000-0000-000000000000' # String | Unique identifier for a Credit Note
 allocations = { "Allocations": [ { "Invoice": { "LineItems": [], "InvoiceID": "c45720a1-ade3-4a38-a064-d15489be6841" }, "Amount": 1, "Date": "2019-03-05" } ] } # Allocations | Allocations with array of Allocation object in body of request.
 opts = {
+  summarize_errors: false, # Boolean | If false return 200 OK and mix of successfully created objects and any with validation errors

-  idempotency_key: 'KEY_VALUE', # String | This allows you to safely retry requests without the risk of duplicate processing.
+  idempotency_key: 'KEY_VALUE' # String | This allows you to safely retry requests without the risk of duplicate processing.
 128 character max.

-  summarize_errors: false # Boolean | If false return 200 OK and mix of successfully created objects and any with validation errors
 }

 begin